Team-Micras/MicrasFirmware/README.md

 cmake .. -DBUILD_TYPE=Debug
 ```

+If you are using Visual Studio Code, install the [Cortex Debug extension](https://marketplace.visualstudio.com/items?marus25.Cortex-Debug).
 Then, generate the launch files for debugging with the command:

 ```bash
 make debug